 We’ve picked some of our favorite bodyweight glute exercises to do at home to help strengthen this crucial muscle.
 Work through a couple of your faves for a glute-focused program, include them in your leg exercise, or use one when you need to maximize your energy and power:

 Jumping squats are a terrific substitute for traditional squats if you want to take your squats to the next level.
-This exercise will test your fast-twitch muscle fibers and aid in raising your heart rate by including an explosive action in your workout.
+This exercise will test your fast-twitch muscle fibers and raise your heart rate by including an explosive action in your workout.
 Prepare to feel the heat by incorporating them into a bodyweight HIIT circuit.

 Quadruped Hip Extension

-Compared to other non-weighted motions, quadruped hip extensions, also known as glute kickbacks, successfully enhance muscle activation.
-You may execute this workout with or without a weight, and you can also frequently do them with isometric pauses and resistance bands.
+Compared to other non-weighted motions, quadruped hip extensions, also known as glute kickbacks, enhance muscle activation.
+You may execute this workout with or without weight and frequently do it with isometric pauses and resistance bands.

 Since it forces your butt to work against gravity at an appropriate angle, the hip thrust is a must-do for anybody aiming to build a firmer butt.
-Wrap the resistance band over your knees to engage your side glutes further.
-Elevate your upper back on a sofa, bed, or bench with your shoulder blades on the edge of the surface.
+First, wrap the resistance band over your knees to engage your side glutes further.
+Next, elevate your upper back on a sofa, bed, or bench with your shoulder blades on the edge of the surface.

 Aim for a height that allows you to keep your chest and knees in a single direction.
 Pull your feet close to your body, placing them just under your knees.
-Keep your knees bent to raise your hips off the ground and push with your feet.
+Keep your knees bent to raise your hips and push with your feet.

 Bulgarian Split Squats

 One foot should rest on the furniture while the other remains flat.
-Squat down by extending your front leg, knee, and hip.
+Next, squat down by extending your front leg, knee, and hip.
 To get back up, push off the floor with the heel of your front foot.

 The front leg should bear most of your weight during this action, while the rear leg offers support.
 The front knee is facing toward the toes.
 Rep with the opposite leg.